Jerrysuper123/architecture/README.md

 - queue is queue of message to be processed
 - channels are paths for task/message to be filtered and delegate

+# what is cloud stream
+- like kafka - store vent logs in partition
+- services can replay and consume independantly
+- highly throughput
+- event driven architecture, large scale ingestion

+# what is cloud topic (notification)
+- it is a pub/sub model
+- push msg to
+- email
+- sms
+- https endpoint
+- functions
+- Useful for sending alerts, broadcasting updates, triggering actions.